grbeno/grbeno.github.io/pages/dj_react_frontend.md

 ```
 nvm use newest
 ```
-Learn more from the official documentation linked above.
+Learn more from the [documentation of nvm-windows](https://github.com/coreybutler/nvm-windows).
 ### Initialize React added to the Django project
 Stay in the Django project directory and cerate the new directory 'frontend' (or what you want) for React files.
 ```